royabradley/royabradley.github.io/_pages/about.md

 ***

 Hello, and welcome.
 This site is mostly for me--a place to process and document things I find important--but I would be delighted if you happen to discover something here that is helpful.

-May this work glorify the Triune God—Father, Son, and Holy Spirit—one God, world without end.
+May the work done here glorify the Triune God—Father, Son, and Holy Spirit—one God, world without end.
 Amen.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.